Help southeast storm victims

 Deadly tornadoes this past weekend destroyed countless homes and sent families running for their lives.
 20 people did not survive across Georgia, Mississippi and Florida.
 The death toll surpassed last year's nationwide total of tornado-related fatalities.

-As survivors struggle in the aftermath, you can help by clicking the link below for a list of organizations providing relief.
+As survivors struggle in the aftermath, you can help by clicking the link below for a list of organizations providing relief and ways to volunteer.